Facebook Pixel

 For students in Grade 11 and 12 courses, the course will not appear on their Ontario transcript provided they withdraw earlier than five instructional days after receiving their mid-term report for the course.
 If the student withdraws after that time, the withdrawal is noted with a W on the transcript, and the percentage mark at the time of withdrawal is recorded.

-What if there aren’t enough students to run a program?
+What if there aren’t enough registrations to run a program?

-We will make every effort to meet our minimum enrolment number for each course/program.
-However, if there are fewer than five students enrolled in a specific program, we will need to cancel that session.
+We will make every effort to meet our minimum enrolment number for each program.
+However, if our minimum enrolment is not met, we will need to cancel that session.
 Decisions about cancelling programs where enrolment is low will be communicated to families a minimum of two weeks before the program start date and we will make every effort to provide you with alternative options.

 Translate